 -

-Pay Attention to Units: Ensure that you are using consistent units for distance, time, and velocity.
+Pay Attention to Units: check that you are using consistent units for distance, time, and velocity.
 If the distance is in meters and the time is in seconds, the velocity will be in meters per second.
 Convert units if necessary to avoid errors.
 A common mistake is mixing kilometers and meters, leading to incorrect velocity calculations.

 -